 By our willingness to forgive others, our Heavenly Father is also willing to forgive us.
-And when he does, we find it easier to turn around and forgive others.
+And when He does, we find it easier to turn around and forgive others.

 But once we respond to God’s (at first chastising) love with repentance and joy, we then become aware of His forgiveness.
 Once we know that love exists and we experience it first hand, it is easier for us to stop hating and judging others.

 In God’s Light of Truth, we see the wrong of hating others, judging them and holding a grudge against them.
-From that point on, whenever we see a memory where we resented someone or judged them, we realize the error and let go of the sustaining resentment.
+From that point on, whenever we see a memory where we had resented someone or judged them, we realize the error and let go of the sustaining resentment.
 Soon the memory is also gone.

 It is in this way that after the seed change of attitude, we see our errors one by one and they melt away.